 To aid producers in the promotion of aquaculture products.

-• Tracks and intervenes in state, federal and international legislation and rule making procedures that impact member operations.
+• Track and intervene in state, federal and international legislation and rule making procedures that impact member operations.

-• Represents members before state and federal agencies to assist in problem resolution.
+• Represent members before state and federal agencies to assist in problem resolution.

-• Regularly gives presentations to community groups and responds to press inquiries to educate the public about the benefits of aquaculture operations.
+• Regularly present to community groups and responds to press inquiries to educate the public about the benefits of aquaculture operations.

-• Exhibits and presents at tourism, food, sportsmen, agricultural, environmental, and education trade shows and conferences to explain member operations and highlight Maine aquaculturists’ contributions to Maine communities and the environment.
+• Exhibit and present at tourism, food, sportsmen, agricultural, environmental, and education trade shows and conferences to explain member operations and highlight Maine aquaculture’s contributions to Maine communities and the environment.

-• Participates on or testifies before many influential bodies (ex.
+• Participate on and testifies before many influential bodies (ex.
 Maine Technology Institute, Global Aquaculture Alliance, NASCO, NOAA Marine Fisheries Advisory Committee, United States House and Senate Committees on Natural Resources, Agriculture, and Small Business, and a number of Maine State Legislative Committees including:

 – Agriculture, Conservation & Forestry

 – Energy, Utilities & Technology, Environment & Natural Resources